bhic1973/Embedded-Control-Systems/Performance of a feedback system.md

 import numpy as np
 import sympy as sp
 import control as ct
-import matplotlib.pyplot as plt from Sim.controltools import plot2d_fun
+from ipywidgets import widgets, interact from IPython.display import display from matplotlib import pyplot as plt
 ```

 # 1. Introduction
-The ability to adjust both transient and steady-state performance is a key advantage of feedback control systems.
-Analyzing and designing a control system requires defining and measuring its performance, which involves adjusting controller parameters based on desired outcomes.
-Control systems are characterized by transient responses, which fade over time, and steady-state responses, which persist after an input signal is initiated.
-Design specifications typically include various time-response indices and steady-state accuracy targets.
-These specifications may be revised during the design process to strike a balance, making them more flexible than rigid requirements.
-Adjustments to specifications can be illustrated graphically in the accompanying figure.
+The main advantage of feedback control systems is their ability to adjust both transient and steady-state performance.
+Analyzing and designing these systems involves defining performance and adjusting controller parameters for desired outcomes.
+Control systems exhibit transient responses that fade over time and steady-state responses that persist.
+Design specifications include time-response indices and steady-state accuracy, which can be revised for flexibility.
+These adjustments can be illustrated graphically.

 ![](pics/diag51.svg)

 The specifications, which are stated in terms of the measures of performance, indicate the quality of the system to the designer.
 In other words, the performance measures help to answer the question, How well does the system perform the task for which it was designed?

 # 2. Test input signal
-Time-domain performance specifications are essential for control systems, as they operate within this domain.
-The transient response is particularly significant for designers.
-Initially, it's crucial to determine system stability using methods outlined in later sections.
-If the system is stable, the response to a standard test input signal can indicate performance levels.
-Since actual input signals are often unknown, using a standard test input allows for effective comparisons among different designs.
-Moreover, many control systems encounter input signals similar to these standard tests.
-The standard test input signals commonly used are the step input, the ramp input,
-and the parabolic input.
+Time-domain performance specifications are crucial for control systems, especially the transient response, which is vital for designers.
+Firstly, it's important to assess system stability.
+If stable, the system's response to standard test input signals can indicate performance levels, enabling effective comparisons between different designs.
+Many control systems also face input signals similar to these standard tests.
+The standard test input signals commonly used are the step input, the ramp input, and the parabolic input.
 These inputs are shown in the following table:

 | Test signal |                        $r(t)$                        |     $R(s)$     |
 | :---------- | :--------------------------------------------------: | :------------: |